wildcatdb/wildcat/readme.md

 - Automatic multi-threaded background compaction with configurable concurrency
 - ACID transaction support with configurable durability guarantees
 - Range, prefix, and full iteration support with bidirectional traversal
-- High transactional throughput per second with low latency due to lock-free and non-blocking design.
+- High transactional throughput per second with low latency due to lock-free and non-blocking design from memory to disk
 - Optional Bloom filters per SSTable for improved key lookup performance
 - Key-value separation optimization (`.klog` for keys, `.vlog` for values)
 - Tombstone-aware and version-aware compaction with retention based on active transaction read windows